BSc (Hons) Rural Land Management (Foundation Year)

 Year three

-In the third year, you will complete a research dissertation on a subject of your choosing, and select two elective modules to suit your specialist areas of interest.
+In the final year, you will complete a research dissertation on a subject of your choosing, and select two elective modules to suit your specialist areas of interest.

 Plus a choice of TWO electives selected from a broad range, including: